primaza/primazactl/README.md

                         primaza config file.
 Takes precedence over --version -v VERSION, --version VERSION
                         Version of primaza to use.
 Ignored if --config is set.
-  -c CLUSTER_NAME, --clustername CLUSTER_NAME
+  -c CONTEXT, --context CONTEXT
                         name of cluster, as it appears in kubeconfig, on which to install primaza or worker, default: current kubeconfig context
   -k KUBECONFIG, --kubeconfig KUBECONFIG
                         path to kubeconfig file, default: KUBECONFIG environment variable if set, otherwise /Users/martinmulholland/.kube/config
-  -d CLUSTER_ENVIRONMENT, --clusterenvironment CLUSTER_ENVIRONMENT
+  -d CLUSTER_ENVIRONMENT, --cluster-environment CLUSTER_ENVIRONMENT
                         name to use for the ClusterEnvironment that will be created in Primaza -e ENVIRONMENT, --environment ENVIRONMENT
-                        the Environment that will be associated to the ClusterEnvironment -l MAIN_KUBECONFIG, --primaza-kubeconfig MAIN_KUBECONFIG
+                        the Environment that will be associated to the ClusterEnvironment -l MAIN_KUBECONFIG, --tenant-kubeconfig MAIN_KUBECONFIG
                         path to kubeconfig file, default: KUBECONFIG environment variable if set, otherwise /Users/martinmulholland/.kube/config
-  -m MAIN_CLUSTERNAME, --primaza-clustername MAIN_CLUSTERNAME
+  -m TENANT_CONTEXT, --tenant-context TENANT_CONTEXT
                         name of cluster, as it appears in kubeconfig, on which Primaza is installed.
 Default: current kubeconfig context
   -s MAIN_NAMESPACE, --main-namespace MAIN_NAMESPACE
                         namespace to use for join.
 Default: primaza-system